bsiever/JLS/README.md

 ## Windows

+Login to windows, Academic lab;  Open bash and navigate to H:\git\JLS; `git pull` Skip to step 3 if not updating the JRE.

 1. Get the jre (https://adoptium.net/temurin/releases/), put it in `jre`, and unzip it.
 2. Copy the JLS jar to the contents folder (`cd releases/windows`, `cp ../JLS.jar contents`)
 3. Update the `remakeExe.sh` script with version number and any changes to jre directory/name.
 4. Remove old version (remove the JLS director in releases/windows)
 5. Run `remakeExe.sh`

+## GitHub

+Create a Tag for most recent commit.
+Create a release.
+Add .jar and _macOS.zip and .zip from windows to the release.

+## Tagging / Releasing

+`git tag -a v4.6.0 -m "Version 4.6 Release"`
+`git push origin tag v4.6.0`
+Got to GitHub repo @ https://github.com/bsiever/JLS/releases and Draft a new release.
+Attach executables.
+Need to upload windows (maybe via google drive transfer.
+Ugh)

 # Misc. notes & debris